mantidproject/documents/Design/histogram_type.md

 - Hide discrimination between histogram and distribution data.
 - Decrease risk for certain types of bugs by using the C++ type system.

-All this would remove duplicated code from the client and puts it into a central place where it can be unit-tested.
+All this would remove duplicated code from the client and put it into a central place where it can be unit-tested.

 ## Current situation